dotboris/dotboris-io/src/content/articles/correct-curl.md

   ensure that it behaves properly even in case of failure.
 ---

-export { Layout as default } from '../layout' export { Head } from '../mdx'

 # Correct cURL

 Let's say that you're writing a shell script or that you're working on some CI